lzwjava/blog-source/_posts/2024-11-24-associate-degree-en.md

 * Prepared well enough in the past year, like Advanced Mathematics and Database Applications

 ## Reasons for failed courses
 * Thought that I had already prepared well, but actually hadn't.
 The exercises I did for the failed subjects were apparently fewer than for the passed courses.
 * Did not give enough time to prepare
-* Just walked through videos of the subjects pretending to understand
+* Just walked through videos of the subjects pretending to understand.

 ## Exam preparation
 * Sleep well, maintain a good routine for sleep